raymusmunt/solar-tracker/README.md

 - Omron switch endstops
 - LDR mount

-Frame made with wood, attached to pole using satilite dish mounting brackets.
+Frame made with wood, attached to pole using satellite dish mounting brackets.

 Worm gearing made with m10 threaded rod and bolt.
 Motor Hinge and Captive bolt hinge also using threaded rod and bolts.